nicusX/etcd-terraform-ansible-aws-sample/README.md

 (from `./terraform` subdir)

-### Setup variables defining the environment
+### Set up variables defining the environment

-Before running Terraform, you MUST set a number of variables defining the environment.
+Before running Terraform, you MUST set some variables to define the environment.

 - `default_keypair_name`: AWS KeyPair name for all instances.
 The KeyPair must be already loaded in AWS (mandatory)
 - `control_cidr`: The CIDR of your IP.
 The Bastion will accept only traffic from this address.
 Note this is a CIDR, not a single IP. e.g. `123.45.67.89/32` (mandatory)
 - `vpc_name`: VPC Name.
 Must be unique in the AWS Account (Default: "ETCD")
 - `elb_name`: ELB Name.
 Can only contain characters valid for DNS names.
 Must be unique in the AWS Account (Default: "etcd")
 - `owner`: `Owner` tag added to all AWS resources.
 No functional use.
-Useful if you are sharing the same AWS account with others, to easily filter your resources on AWS console.
-(Default: "ETCD")
+It may become useful to filter your resources on AWS console if you are sharing the same AWS account with others.
+(Default: "ETCD").